 - pons, which is involved in sleep, breathing, swallowing, and bladder control, among other things.

 - medulla, which is responsible for autonomic responses

-In an effort to glean a deeper understanding of the “brain-body link between stress and health,” a group of researchers from the University of Pittsburgh in Pennsylvania set up an experiment based on brain imaging.
+In an effort to glean a deeper understanding of the “brain-body link between stress and health,” a group of researchers from the University of Pittsburgh in Pennsylvania set up an

 The team conducted mental stress tests on participants while they were in an MRI scanner.
 Participants were given negative feedback while carrying out a stressful, timed computer challenge.
 At the same time, blood pressure and heart rates were monitored.